lindseyburger/microserviceArchitecture/microservices_blog_1.28.2021.md

 use this architecture, so it was interesting to see the pros/cons and usages of each service granularity.
 Something that Gartner states that stood out to me was "When building a new application, you should implement most capabilities as coarse-grained miniservices, unless you have a compelling arcitectural reason to adopt coarser- or finer-grained granularity.
-When rearchitecting an existing application, leave functionality in the monolith until you have a reason to refactor it into a seperately deployable component.
+When rearchitecting an existing application, leave functionality in the monolith until you have a reason to refactor it into a seperately deployable component".
 It was also very interesting to see how the 3 different services can work together.
 I really liked the diagram shown on page 7 that displays the different usages on an E-commerce application user interface; macroservices for shipping, miniservices for cart and check-out, and microservices for product display.